Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

 \item When $\lim\frac{\epsilon}{1-\abs{p}}=+\infty$.
 Then two circle boundaries meet much faster than $\epsilon$ goes to zero.
 This degeneration will end up with a holomorphic strip as in the second case.
 So we exclude it in the same way. \end{enumerate}

-Other cases include disk and sphere bubbles.
-The only possible disk bubble has Maslov index two, which gives an annulus with Maslov index two.
-So we exclude it as above.
-The sphere bubbles will be omitted as a codimension two phenomenon.
-In the case that $X$ is a toric compactification of $U$, any holomorphic disk which is not contained in $U$ has energy greater than $E_{cut}>E$.
-Hence we only need to consider holomorphic disks in $U$.
-Note that a holomorphic sphere can not be in $U$, so a broken disk with a sphere bubble has energy greater than $E$ and we do not need to consider it here.
-Moreover, since $L$ is monotone in $U$, the analysis will be simpler in this case.
+Other cases include disk splittings and sphere bubbles.
+As we remarked before, sphere bubbles are of codimension two and disk bubbles with boundary on $S$ do not happen by energy reasons.
+The only possible disk splittings are on the side of $L$, which will eventually give us the $A_{\infty}$-relation, together with (1) and (2) in the third case.

 In conclusion we add all possible degenerations to compactify the moduli space.
-And there is a unique codimension one boundary component which comes from the circle boundary $C_{\epsilon}$ shrinking to a point. \end{proof}
+And there is a particular codimension one boundary component which comes from the circle boundary $C_{\epsilon}$ shrinking to a point. \end{proof}